Fried Fish Tacos With Mango Salsa

 Fried fish: Cod works best for fried fish tacos since it holds together well while frying.
 We like to buy frozen wild-caught cod and fully defrost it before slicing and frying for this recipe.

 Corn tortillas vs. flour: Corn tortillas work best with fried fish tacos – they’re a little thinner and less chewy in texture than flour tortillas, which complements the fried coating on the fish very well.
+We always recommend making these from scratch for the best flavor; otherwise, check a local Mexican market if you have one nearby.

 Nutrition